Brandon-short/Brandon-short.github.io/ccna.md

   - breaks the AS into multiple areas
   - uses ABRs area border routers and internal routers and AS border router and backbone routers

+### Switch Stacking

+- switches become 1 logical unit
+- STP/CDP/VTP function as 1
+- switch stacking often used at access layer
+- chassis aggregation used in distribution and core layers
+  - used for high availability designs
+- stacked switches share a mac address table
+- joined together via special cables using different technologies
+  - cisco's flexstack
+  - flexstack plus stacking technology

+### NAT

+- translates private address to a publicly available address
+- implemented due to ipv4 exhaustion
+- 3 types of NAT
+  - Static NAT
+    - 1 private ipv4 address goes to 1 public ipv4 address
+  - Dynamic NAT
+    - uses a pool of public ipv4 address to map to a private addresses ipv4 address
+  - PAT (Port overload translation or overloading)
+    - most popular
+    - how most residential networks are setup

 ## Helpful Commands

 ### General Commands